Air Booking Guide

-The JSON APIs booking workflow uses a workflow of multiple calls to create a held reservation for later fulfillment.
+The JSON APIs booking workflow uses a workbench session and multiple requests to create a held air reservation for later fulfillment, called a booking.

 This guide summarizes the steps in the workflow.
 Endpoints, requests, responses, and examples are in the API Reference for each step, linked below.

-Some booking steps are optional, are specific to either GDS or NDC, or can take place in the ticketing workflow instead.
+Some booking steps are optional, are specific to either GDS or NDC, or can be sent in the ticketing workflow instead.
 See All Booking and Ticketing Workflows.

-Travelport retains a search from any of the search APIs in cache for 12 minutes so it can be added as an offer to the workbench.
+Travelport retains a search from any of the search APIs in cache for 12 minutes for GDS content and 34 minutes for NDC content.
+Subsequent reference payload requests to price any searched offer or add it to the workbench must be completed within that time window.

 Any workbench is valid for 30 minutes and must be committed within that time window or it expires.

-Related Content: JSON APIs Guide, Reservation Retrieve Guide, Booking Guide for Failed/Shell Bookings, Booking Guide for Air, Hotel, & Car Content, Ticketing Guide
+Related Content: JSON Air APIs Guide, Reservation Retrieve Guide, Multi-content Booking Guide (Air, Hotel, Car), Ticketing Guide

 In this topic: